1,596 Shares in Adobe Inc. (NASDAQ:ADBE) Bought by TTP Investments Inc.

 Wall Street Analysts Forecast Growth

 A number of analysts have recently weighed in on the stock.
-The Goldman Sachs Group increased their target price on shares of Adobe from $550.00 to $625.00 and gave the stock a “buy” rating in a report on Friday, September 15th.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of Adobe from $550.00 to $610.00 and gave the stock a “buy” rating in a report on Friday, September 15th.
-Sanford C. Bernstein raised their price objective on shares of Adobe from $431.00 to $585.00 in a report on Monday, June 19th.
-DA Davidson raised their price objective on shares of Adobe from $350.00 to $500.00 in a report on Friday, June 16th.
-Finally, 888 restated a “maintains” rating on shares of Adobe in a report on Friday, June 16th.
+UBS Group increased their target price on shares of Adobe from $525.00 to $600.00 and gave the stock a “neutral” rating in a report on Wednesday, September 6th.
+Jefferies Financial Group increased their target price on shares of Adobe from $600.00 to $660.00 and gave the stock a “buy” rating in a report on Monday, September 11th.
+HSBC assumed coverage on shares of Adobe in a report on Friday, September 29th.
+They set a “hold” rating and a $519.00 target price for the company.
+Citigroup increased their target price on shares of Adobe from $544.00 to $570.00 and gave the stock a “neutral” rating in a report on Wednesday, September 13th.
+Finally, TD Cowen raised their price objective on shares of Adobe from $600.00 to $630.00 and gave the stock an “outperform” rating in a report on Friday, September 15th.
 Eight research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
 According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $594.50.

 Check Out Our Latest Stock Analysis on Adobe